-The white paper then summarizes information and data to better describe the broad category of investment partnerships.
-Investment partnerships are often thought of as primarily including private equity and hedge funds, which are lightly regulated and typically formed as partnerships rather than regulated investment companies.
-But a comparison of the data from IRS and other sources appears to indicate that assets and income reported by partnerships that designate themselves as being in the investment sector may be twice as great as the assets and income reported in industry data tracking private equity and hedge funds.
-So a significant portion of income self-reported as investment income maybe from partnerships other than typical private equity hedge funds, which may include closely-held partnerships and special purpose entities.
+After outlining the state tax system for taxing partnership income, Section II of the white paper then summarizes information and data to better describe the kinds of entities that might make up the broad category of investment partnerships.
+Investment partnerships are often thought to consist primarily of private equity and hedge funds, which are lightly regulated and typically formed as partnerships rather than as regulated investment companies.
+But a comparison of IRS data with that from other industry sources suggests that a significant portion of the partnerships designating themselves as being in the investment sector may be other types of entities, including closely-held partnerships or special purpose entities.

-Next the white paper surveys the existing state rules for the treatment of investment partnership income that have been adopted in about half the states.
-These rules source investment partnership income to the partner's state of residence.
-While this treatment is consistent, many other things about these rules may vary from state to state, including the definition of an investment partnership and exactly how the sourcing rule applies to various types of income and partners.
+Next, in Section III, the white paper surveys the existing state rules for the special sourcing treatment of investment partnership income.
+While these rules uniformly source certain defined income to a partner's residence or domicile, they vary in other respects, including the definition of an investment partnership and limitations on application of the sourcing rule to various types of income and partners.
 A few states appear to have much more well-developed rules.
 It also appears the basis for, and policy behind, these rules may vary from state to state, which may affect their application.

-Finally, this white paper evaluates the treatment of investment partnership income generally, and specific differences in that treatment from state to state.
-[PENDING]
+Finally, in Section IV, the white paper evaluates the special sourcing treatment of investment partnership income and specific differences in that treatment from state to state.
+The white paper also outlines the various issues addressed by specific rules and analyzes the effectiveness of the rules-making particular findings and recommendations.